litansh/flask-list-aws-resources/README.md

 ## AWS API
 Created a script in Python to present a list of EC2, RDS, Security-Groups and EBS services per region.

+### !!!
+Notice that in order to retrieve your AWS account services, your ~/.aws/ own directory is mounted to the container using [default] credentials !!!

 ## Run it
 - Clone the repository
 - run `docker compose up -d` in the app directory